EthanRepo/bestww.club/README.md

 **all rights reserved bestww.club Ⓒ 2022**
 you may not distribute or use any code on the bestww.club website or any other affiliated website without permission.
-By using this website you acknowledge the licensing terms.
+By using this website you acknowledge the licensing terms and terms of service.
 We have all rights to the code.
 Any violators of this license will be kindly asked to change their actions.
 Although enabled, you are NOT allowed to fork/clone this repository.